Cottonglow/kafka-integration-with-keda/README.md

     ./start-kafka.bat
     ```

-1. Deploy the consumer
-    ```bash
-    ./start-consumer.bat
-    ```

 1. Deploy Keda.
-The following script assumes that keda is located in the same
+The following script assumes that keda is located in the same directory as this project.
     ```bash
     ./start-keda.bat
     ```